Kelvinayala10/license-plate-recognition/README.md

 <!--- [49] --->

 You are able to review the status of your dataset and Roboflow conveniently offloads the processing of the input images to their own internal systems thus eliminating the need to develop on a specific cloud platform.
 Similarly, rapid prototyping is made possible as there would be no testing to determine how much compute should be allocated for certain datasets over others.

-*Unfortunately, I can not confirm if racoons were indeed fed.*

 <img src="doc/images/roboflow/Versions/Results_and_Observations_001.png" alt="Results_and_Observations_001.png">